Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Face Mirror and Rotate UVs
 --------------------------

+.. admonition:: Reference
+   :class: refbox

+   | Mode:     Edit mode
+   | Menu:     :menuselection:`Mesh --> Face --> Rotate UVs/Reverse UVs`

 The orientation of the UV Texture is defined by each face.
 If the image is, for example, upside down or laying on its side, use the :menuselection:`Face --> Rotate UVs` (in the 3D View in Face Select mode) menu to rotate the UVs per face in 90-degree turns.

-The :menuselection:`Face --> Mirror UVs` tool mirrors the UVs per face, which flips the image over, showing you the image reversed.
+The :menuselection:`Face --> Reverse UVs` tool mirrors the UVs per face, which flips the image over, showing you the image reversed.